ta-matsuura/openwhisk-workshops/bootcamp/README.md

 For learning how to create our own packages to enable services refer to the official documentation available here: https://github.com/openwhisk/openwhisk/blob/master/docs/packages.md#creating-and-using-package-bindings

+Our research-driven tech-preview called *Composer* allows for more complex serverless [compositions](#composing-more-complex-serverless-applications).

 ## Triggers and rules